rutgerblom/SDDC.Lab/FirstPod.md

 * VMXNET 3 network adapter

 ### Software
 After installing the Ubuntu OS and the latest updates, some additional software is required.
+You can simply copy and paste the commands below.
+Installation of the additional software will only take some minutes.

 1. Python, pip, and xorriso are installed with:
 **sudo apt install python3 python3-pip xorriso**